Electric Vehicle

 The regulation affects medium-duty and heavy-duty on-road vehicles with a gross vehicle weight rating greater than 8,500 pounds.
 It also impacts off-road yard tractors, and light-duty mail and package delivery vehicles.

-How Do High Priority Fleets with Medium-Duty and Heavy-Duty Assets Comply?
+How Do Fleets with Medium-Duty and Heavy-Duty Assets Comply?

 The second option is a ‘Zero-Emission Milestone Timeline’ which is governed by a percentage milestone according to preset vehicle groups.
-Until January 1, 2030, High Priority Fleets may opt-in to the ZEV Milestones Option and meet zero-emissions vehicle (ZEV) targets as a percentage of their California fleets, as an alternative compliance option to the Model Year Schedule.
 It allows fleets full flexibility to manage composition over the phase-in period if ZEV milestone targets are met.
-This option allows continued purchase of fossil-fuel vehicles if the fleet composition target is met before the year when all ZEVs are required.
-When opting into the ZEV Milestones Option, the fleet owner must report this intention.
+This option allows continued purchase of fossil-fuel vehicles as long as the fleet composition target is met before the year when all ZEVs are required.
 The following table outlines the groups and targets:

 The Advanced Clean Fleets Rule: Exemptions and Flexibilities